Optimized Power Control for Over-the-Air Computation in Fading Channels: Introduction

 The idea of AirComp was first proposed in the pioneering work \cite{nomo_function_Nazer}, where structured codes were designed for reliable functional computation over a MAC by exploiting the interference caused by simultaneous transmissions.
-Building upon this work, it was proved that the simple uncoded analog transmission is optimal to achieve the minimum distortion in a network with {\it independent and identically distributed} (i.i.d.)
+Building upon this work, it was proved that the simple uncoded analog transmission is optimal in achieving the minimum distortion in a network with {\it independent and identically distributed} (i.i.d.)
 Gaussian data sources \cite{Gastpar08}.
-However, coding was generally required for distortion minimization in other scenarios with, e.g., bivariate Gaussian distributed \cite{Wagner08} and correlated Gaussian distributed data sources \cite{Soundararajan12}.
-In another line of research, AirComp under uncoded analog transmission was investigated from the signal processing perspective.
-For instance, in wireless sensor networks, an optimal linear decentralized estimation under static channels was studied in \cite{Xiao08}; while optimal distortion outage performance for AirComp was investigated in \cite{Wang11}, where the outage happens when the estimation error or distortion exceeds a predetermined threshold.
-A so-called ``AirShare" design in \cite{Abari15} was presented for resolving the synchronization problem in distributed transmission, in which the FC can broadcast a shared clock to all devices.
-More recently, the {\it multiple-input-multiple-output} (MIMO) technique was exploited in \cite{GX18,DZ18} to enable vector-valued AirComp targeting multi-modal sensing, in which zero-forcing precoding at sensors and aggregation beamforming at FC are jointly designed for minimizing the computation error measured by the {\it mean square error} (MSE).
-Along this vein, the authors in \cite{XY18} integrated MIMO AirComp with the {\it wireless power transfer} (WPT) technique to enable self-sustainable AirComp for low-power devices.
-Besides, a blind MIMO AirComp without requiring {\it channel state information} (CSI) was proposed in \cite{ZD18_blind} for low-complexity and low-latency IoT networks.
-In addition, the AirComp had also found various applications beyond distributed sensing in wireless sensor networks.
+However, coding is required for distortion minimization in other scenarios with, e.g., bivariate Gaussian distributed \cite{Wagner08} and correlated Gaussian distributed data sources \cite{Soundararajan12}.
+In another line of research, AirComp with uncoded analog transmission was investigated from the signal processing perspective.
+For instance, in wireless sensor networks, linear decentralized estimation with static channels was studied in \cite{Xiao08}, while, the optimal distortion outage performance for AirComp was investigated in \cite{Wang11}, where an outage happens when the estimation error or distortion exceeds a predetermined threshold.
+A so-called ``AirShare" design in \cite{Abari15} was presented for resolving the synchronization problem in distributed transmission, in which the FC broadcasts a shared clock to all devices.
+More recently, the {\it multiple-input-multiple-output} (MIMO) technique was explored in \cite{GX18,DZ18} to enable vector-valued AirComp targeting multi-modal sensing, in which zero-forcing precoding at sensors and aggregation beamforming at FC were jointly designed for minimizing the computation error measured by the {\it mean squared error} (MSE).
+Along this vein, the authors in \cite{XY18} integrated MIMO AirComp with {\it wireless power transfer} (WPT) to enable self-sustainable AirComp for low-power devices.
+Besides, a blind MIMO AirComp without requiring {\it channel state information} (CSI) was proposed in \cite{ZD18_blind} for low-complexity and low-latency IoT networks, while an intelligent reflecting surface assisted AirComp system was investigated in \cite{TJ18_IRS}.
+In addition, AirComp also finds applications beyond distributed sensing in wireless sensor networks.
 For example, a compute-and-forward scheme for wireless relaying systems was presented in \cite{Nazer11}, in which based on a similar idea like AirComp, the relay computes linear functions of messages sent from sources and forwards them to destinations for robust decoding.
-Moreover, the authors in \cite{GX18_learning,Kang19} applied AirComp in the federated learning system to enable communication-efficient collaborative AI-model training by exploiting distributed data at edge devices.
+Moreover, the authors in \cite{GX18_learning,Kang19} applied AirComp in the federated learning system to enable communication-efficient collaborative AI-model training by leveraging distributed data at edge devices.